papadiotis/Dimitris-Papadiotis-Getting-and-Cleaning-Data-Assignment/README.md

 The source data for this project can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Project Summary

-The following is a summary description of the project instructions
+The following is a summary description of the project instructions:

 You should create one R script called run_analysis.R that does the following.